 Starting the day after one of the most confused elections in the UK, the theme of the Leeds EIBA conference couldn't have been more apt.
-After a full Friday with a Doctoral Symposium, Early Career Network and no less than four journal paper development workshops, the official conference started late afternoon with an openining plenary [see picture of the panel and a picture of Ling Zhang and me on the first rows], where Victor Mallet, Will Hutton, Geoffrey Jones and Eleanor Westney reflected on the conference theme.
+After a full Friday with a Doctoral Symposium, Early Career Network and no less than four journal paper development workshops, the official conference started late afternoon with an openining plenary [see picture of the panel and a picture of Linn Zhang and me on the first rows], where Victor Mallet, Will Hutton, Geoffrey Jones and Eleanor Westney reflected on the conference theme.
 A full video recording will be available in due course.

 The rest of the conference was absolutely packed with a range of plenary, paper and and poster sessions.
 Many of the sessions were recorded.